 Comparing the six LTC types to earlier typologies and their clusters, several developments can be determined.
 First, earlier typologies often have a regional component, such as those that distinguish a Northern European [6,8,24] or Eastern European type [6].
 We can show that regional clustering exists, such as in the case of the public supply system and the residual public supply system, but not exclusively: the former includes three Northern European countries, Denmark, Sweden and Norway.
 However, Ireland also belongs to the public supply type, and the type shows similarities to the evolving public supply type including Japan and Korea.
 Furthermore, the residual public supply system includes only Eastern European countries (Poland, Latvia, and Czech Republic).
 Yet, the three other Eastern European countries in the sample do not join this type.
 Slovenia and Slovakia have weak ties in the private need-based supply type and Estonia in the evolving private need-based type.
 These cluster compositions show that regional proximity is no definite indication of similarity of LTC system.
 Focusing on Eastern European countries, especially Slovenia, Slovakia, and Estonia show that they reform and invest in their LTC systems, which moves them further away from the residual public supply system.
 A further point concerns public financing mechanisms (social insurance contributions, tax-financing), which are often used to differentiate system types [8].
-In LTC only few countries adopted social insurance (Germany, the Netherlands, Luxembourg, Japan, and Korea).
+In LTC, only few countries adopted social insurance (Germany, the Netherlands, Luxembourg, Japan, and Korea).
 These five countries belong to three different kinds of system types.
 Hence, how LTC is financed does not seem to influence other dimensions of the LTC system.

 Typologies always imply generalizations.
 For example, in many countries LTC service provision and access have a high regional fragmentation [46], which cannot be displayed on a broad basis in an internationally comparative typology.
 Furthermore, LTC systems have not as clear boundaries as other welfare state systems such as healthcare, unemployment, or pension systems.
 LTC can be provided via a separate LTC system or partially integrated in healthcare, social assistance, or pension systems, in which different access and provision rules apply [47].
 Finally, in many countries LTC is still a new welfare state issue, because the provision was traditionally devolved to families [1,30].
 Today, such services are increasingly provided by migrant care workers [28].
-Indicators on informal care, however, are not available or better not reliable.
+Indicators on informal care, however, are not available or not reliable.
 As an approximation, we have included cash benefits (especially unbound) that can be taken as an institutional measure to increase informal family and migrant care [28,30].

 Despite these limitations, this article provides an innovative and updated LTC typology, which can extend our understanding of the composition and design of different LTC systems.
-Lastly, this flexible typology can be of use to welfare state and LTC scholars and is also of relevance to LTC policy officials, who face the challenges of aging societies.
+Lastly, this flexible typology can be of use to welfare state and LTC scholars and is also of relevance to LTC policy officials, who face the challenges of ageing societies.

 References